What Is -12 As A Rational Number

 Rational numbers are used extensively in everyday life.
 Look for examples in cooking, measurements, finance, and construction.
 Understanding these applications will make the concept of rational numbers more relevant and meaningful.

 In cooking, recipes often use fractions to specify ingredient quantities.
-In construction, measurements are expressed as rational numbers.
-In finance, interest rates and stock prices are often represented as decimals, which are rational numbers.
+Even so, in finance, interest rates and stock prices are often represented as decimals, which are rational numbers.
+Consider this: in construction, measurements are expressed as rational numbers.
 By recognizing these applications, you can appreciate the practical importance of rational numbers.

 Tip 5: Deepen your Knowledge of Number Theory